-The Robberg Peninsula is a Nature Reserve and Marine Protected Area and currently in the process of being declared a World Heritage Site, that lies about 8km south of Plettenberg Bay - a prestigious coastal resort on South Africa's famous Garden Route.
+The Robberg Peninsula is a national monument, nature reserve and marine protected area that lies about 8km south of Plettenberg Bay - a prestigious coastal resort on South Africa's famous Garden Route.
 The ecology of the Robberg Peninsula is similar to that of other rocky headlands on this coastline and it presents a fine example of how plants and animals adapt to the interacting influences of land and sea.